antifuchs/deptyr/README.md

 you're running a thing interactively, but a complete pain if you want reasonable log files.
 Deptyr can help you!

-This tool has two modes: The first mode (`-s`) allocates a PTY, redirects IO to that PTY and then execs a program, and the other mode (`-H` or "head") receives that PTY from a unix domain socket and proxies IO to/from the program.
+This tool has two modes: The first mode (`run`) allocates a PTY, redirects IO to that PTY and then execs a program, and the other mode (`interact`) receives that PTY from a unix domain socket and proxies IO to/from the program.

+If you run daemontools or another service supervision tool, each of `run` and `interact` should be a separate service.

+# Installation

+`deptyr` is written in Rust, and should compile with all versions of Rust from 1.23.0 onwards.
+To build `deptyr`, clone this repo and run `cargo build --release` in the root.
+Once everything is done, you should see a binary in `target/release/deptyr`.

 # Example usage